 ASCII Configuration

-After the Port Configuration has been completed, click the ASCII button to continue configuration.
+After the port Configuration has been completed, click the ASCII button to continue configuration.

-To add an additional ASCII connection, click the -Select- dropdown menu under ASCII Configuration and select Add Generic ASCII option.
+1) To add an ASCII device, or additional ASCII devices, click the -Select- dropdown menu under ASCII Configuration and select Add Generic ASCII option.